emdgroup-liquid/liquid/src/docs/pages/guides/troubleshooting.md

 **Solution**

 All components, which have a popper element, can be configured to pop out within a specific element using the `tetherOptions` property, which expects an object of options, including the `bodyElement` option.
 Use this option to specify the container, which shall become the parent element for the popped-out element.
+Please refer to the [Tether documentation](https://tetherjs.dev/) for more information on available options.

 Here is an example on how you can specify the application root element as the `bodyElement` in a React application: